Blake Linde

 Hands-on operational support for independent specialty clinics with small billing teams stuck in payer portals, status queues, and repetitive billing follow-up.

-The goal is not to replace your billing team or your PM system.
-The goal is to reduce manual browser-based revenue cycle work with human-supervised AI browser automation while making the claims process more visible, more measurable, and easier to manage.
+The goal is not to replace your billing team.
+The goal is to reduce manual browser-based revenue cycle work with human-supervised AI browser automation while making the claims process more visible and easier to manage.

 Who this is for

-This offer is built for independent specialty clinics that have enough operational complexity to leak revenue, but not a large enough internal team to absorb every browser task, status follow-up, and reporting gap cleanly.
+This offer is built for independent specialty clinics that have enough operational complexity to leak revenue, but not a large enough internal team to absorb every browser task and status follow-up cleanly.

 Independent specialty clinics with meaningful claim values